HusseinAlsultan/GitPeom/README.md

 # GitPeom
-A git repo for learning puposes
+A git repo for learning purposes.